 thebluebook.com is a construction directory, a totally different site

-I bet these two sites get a decent amount of traffic from people trying to find the other site.
+I bet these two sites get a decent amount of confused visitors from people trying to find the other site.
 It’s great when they are gaining traffic but horrible when they are losing it.

 Is there a Search Engine benefit to having multiple domains?

 There is no real search engine benefit to owning multiple domain names.
 If your site is on a .com and you buy the .net and .info to forward them to your website, don’t expect this to get you any extra search engine rankings.
-Google and other search engines will only rank your site with actual hosted content.
-It will not index or rank domains that are forwarding to another domain.
+Google and other search engines will only rank your site with actual hosted content on a real website.
+Search engines will not index or rank domains that are forwarding to another domain.

 What is My Approach?